akgarg89/Spam-SMS-Classifier/README.md

 where A and B are events and P(B) != 0

-* P(A|B) is a conditional probability: the likelihood of event A occuring given that B is true.
+* P(A|B) is a conditional probability: the likelihood of event A occurring given that B is true.

-* P(B|A) is a conditional probability: the likelihood of event B occuring given that A is true.
+* P(B|A) is a conditional probability: the likelihood of event B occurring given that A is true.

 * P(A) and P(B) are the probabilities of observing A and B independently of each other; this is known as the marginal probability.